lisaross/tana-beginners/memory-bank/write-useful-books-approach.md

 ## Key Learnings from *Write Useful Books* by Rob Fitzpatrick

 Rob Fitzpatrick's *Write Useful Books* provides a structured, reader-centric approach to crafting nonfiction books that are impactful, engaging, and recommendable.
-Below are the key principles and strategies we'll use for the "Tana for Real People" guide:
+Below are the key principles and strategies we'll use for the "Tana Simplified: Digital Organization for Everyone" guide:

 ---